Virgin Media Router Hacking Compromises 800,000 Customers: Here's How To Stay Safe

 “The security of our network and of our customers is of paramount importance to us.
 We continually upgrade our systems and equipment to ensure that we meet all current industry standards,” a spokesperson for Virgin Media said.

-The Which? study tested the security of the Super Hub 2 router by analyzing the protection levels of devices such as smart gadgets, children’s Bluetooth toy, and wireless camera connected to the Virgin Media’s Super Hub 2 router.
+The Which? study tested the security of the Super Hub 2 router by analyzing the protection levels of devices such as smart gadgets, children’s Bluetooth toys, and wireless cameras connected to the Virgin Media’s Super Hub 2 router.
 The researchers found that some devices were particularly difficult to hack, such as the Amazon Echo smart speaker, but most of the gadgets presented at least one glaring flaw that escalated security concerns.
-In fact, 8 gadgets out of the 15 tested showed at least one security concern.
+In fact, eight gadgets out of the 15 tested showed at least one security concern.

-The tests revealed that Fredi Megapix CCTV cameras operating over the internet were very easy to take control of and hackers could not only see the video feed from the CCTV camera, but also move it according to their whims.
+The tests revealed that Fredi Megapix CCTV cameras operating over the internet were very easy to take control of, and hackers could not only see the video feed from the CCTV camera but also move it according to their whims.

 What Is It That Makes Routers Vulnerable?